microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 Your workshop invitation may have instructed you that they will provide a Microsoft Azure account for you to use.
 If so, you will receive instructions that it will be provided.

-**Unless you received explicit instructions in your workshop invitations, you much create either an MSDN or Personal account.
-You must have an account prior to the workshop.**
+**Unless you received explicit instructions in your workshop invitations, you must create either an MSDN or Personal Microsoft Azure account.
+You must have an account prior to the workshop.
+No Microsoft Azure assets will be provided the day of class unless instructed otherwise.**

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 2: Prepare Your Workstation</b></p>